Preventing Dance Injuries: Part 1: Introduction |

 Okay!
 Let's image you are late for class; you're rushing up a flight of stairs and you slip.
 You are in a hurry, the pain you felt was fleeting, so you think nothing of it and go into class.
 You learn a fun move called the "lay back".
 That night you go home, your knee is aching a little.
 Next morning your knee is aching a lot!
 So, what happened?

-Part 3: Avoiding Injury to the Foot and Ankle
+Part 2: Avoiding Injury To The Knee Part 3: Avoiding Injury to the Foot and Ankle Part 4: Anatomy of the Foot and Ankle

 Copyright Paul F Clifford (2000)